-We translate your board game, tabletop game, adventure book, or RPG game from English, French, Spanish, Swedish, Italian, Dutch, Czech or Hungarian into flawless German that players can enjoy when learning and playing.
+We translate your board game, tabletop game, adventure book, or RPG game from the most frequent languages into flawless German (or vice versa), so your players can enjoy learning and playing your game.

 We can edit or rewrite existing manuals, so they meet the requirements for the German-speaking market.